Fresh Air Museum – Government Street:

 1017-19 Government Street

-The three-story home of Glam & Fame Clothing and Better Acres Ice Cream was built in 1884 during the city’s 1880s development boom.
-It was the first of several commercial buildings built in Victoria for the British publisher and investor Thomas Galpin.
-It is attributed to Dennis Harris, the civil engineer who also designed the neighbouring buildings at 1007 through 1021 Government Street.
+The home of Glam & Fame Clothing and Better Acres Ice Cream was built in 1884 during the city’s 1880s development boom.
+It was the first of several Victoria commercial buildings built for the British publisher and investor Thomas Galpin.
+It’s three storey design is attributed to Dennis Harris, the civil engineer who had also designed the neighbouring 1007 through 1021 Government Street.

 The Sommer’s Building 1888